mumoshu/brigade-automation/README.md

 implements responding to the command, i.e., the _command handler_, can be found in [`HelloWorld.ts`][hello].
-Once you have your local automation client running (the previous step in this guide), you can invoke the command handler by sending the Atomist bot the command in the `#general` channel of the [atomist-playground Slack team][play-slack]:
+Once you have your local automation client running (the previous step in this guide), you can invoke the command handler by sending the Atomist bot the command as a message.
+Be sure the Atomist bot is in the channel before sending it the message.

 ```
+/invite @atomist
 @atomist hello world
 ```